tekhedd/bitwig-stage-control/README.md

 # bitwig-stage-control
 Controller Scripts to manage Bitwig in a live performance environment using one large project.

-## Overview

-This controller is designed for the use model of putting all of the reqruired synth patches and clips into one big project, disabling unused synths using a user control, and forcing note data for the keyboard and clip controls to specific locations for better live control.

 ## Goals

  * Immediately seek to and load a specific performance configuration without touching the computer